John Wycliffe: Death and posthumous declaration of heresy

 In the years before his death in 1384 he increasingly argued for Scriptures as the authoritative centre of Christianity, that the claims of the papacy were unhistorical, that monasticism was irredeemably corrupt, and that the moral unworthiness of priests invalidated their office and sacraments.

-Wycliffe returned to Lutterworth, and sent out tracts against the monks and Urban VI, since the latter, contrary to Wycliffe's hopes, had not turned out to be a reforming pope.
+Wycliffe returned to Lutterworth.
+From there he sent out tracts against the monks and Pope Urban VI.
+Urban VI, contrary to Wycliffe's hopes, had not turned out to be a reforming pope.
 The literary achievements of Wycliffe's last days, such as the Trialogus, stand at the peak of the knowledge of his day.
 His last work, the Opus evangelicum, the last part of which he named in characteristic fashion "Of Antichrist", remained uncompleted.
 While he was saying Mass in the parish church on Holy Innocents' Day, 28 December 1384, he suffered a stroke, and died a few days later.
+He started to be venerated as a local saint; some Bohemian followers "even took a piece of his tomb to Prague, where it was worshipped as a relic."

-The Anti-Wycliffite Statute of 1401 extended persecution to Wycliffe's remaining followers.
-The "Constitutions of Oxford" of 1408 aimed to reclaim authority in all ecclesiastical matters, and specifically named John Wycliffe as it banned certain writings, and noted that translation of Scripture into English by unlicensed laity was a crime punishable by charges of heresy.
+The anti-Lollard statute of 1401 De heretico comburendo classed heresy as a form of sedition or treason, and ordered that Lollard books, frequently associated with Wycliffe, be handed over and burnt; someone who refused and would not abjure could be burnt.
+The "Constitutions of Oxford" of 1408 established rules in Oxford University, and specifically named John Wycliffe as a Lollard and his writings as heretical; it decreed that new translation efforts of Scripture into English should be first authorised by a Bishop.

-The Council of Constance declared Wycliffe a heretic on 4 May 1415, and banned his writings, effectively both excommunicating him retroactively and making him an early forerunner of Protestantism.
-The Council decreed that Wycliffe's works should be burned and his bodily remains removed from consecrated ground.
-This order, confirmed by Pope Martin V, was carried out in 1428.
-Wycliffe's corpse was exhumed and burned and the ashes cast into the River Swift, which flows through Lutterworth.
+The Council of Constance declared Wycliffe a heretic on 4 May 1415, and banned his writings.
+The Council decreed that Wycliffe's works should be burned and his bodily remains removed from consecrated church ground, following the customary logic that heretics had put themselves outside the church.
+This order, confirmed by Pope Martin V, was eventually carried out in 1428.
+Wycliffe's corpse, or a neighbour's, was exhumed; unusually, on the orders of the bishop the remains were burned and the ashes drowned in the River Swift, which flows through Lutterworth.

 None of Wycliffe's contemporaries left a complete picture of his person, his life, and his activities.
 Paintings representing Wycliffe are from a later period.
-In The Testimony of William Thorpe (1407), Wycliffe appears wasted and physically weak.
+In The Testimony of William Thorpe (1407) (possibly apocryphal), Wycliffe appears wasted and physically weak.
 Thorpe says Wycliffe was of unblemished walk in life, and regarded affectionately by people of rank, who often consorted with him, took down his sayings, and clung to him.
 "I indeed clove to none closer than to him, the wisest and most blessed of all men whom I have ever found."

-Thomas Netter highly esteemed John Kynyngham in that he "so bravely offered himself to the biting speech of the heretic and to words that stung as being without the religion of Christ".
-But this example of Netter is not well chosen, since the tone of Wycliffe toward Kynyngham is that of a junior toward an elder whom one respects, and he handled other opponents in similar fashion.